abbottwhitley/autonomous_vehicle_design/Module_1/lesson1/README.md

 The program output is shown below.
 Note the variable data types and methods of conversion in the program.
 The bytesRead variable is an array of python bytes.
 The *b* indicates the type is bytes, followed by the array contents.
 The program illustrates how to convert the bytes to a unicode string type and an integer type.

+The integer value of each byte in the byte array is printed to illustrate it is the ASCII character value.

 ![Lesson 1 output](./images/lesson1_output.png "python lesson 1 output")

+**Summary**

+Arduino's Serial.println function transmits numeric data as a individual characters and provides a newline character as a delimiter marking the end of transmission.

+The python program uses pySerial's readUntil function to read bytes received, using the new line character delimiter to recognize the end of the string of transmitted characters.